Precompiled reflection data for rather static packages

 Package freezing is only supported for Development context.

-#16 Updated by Bastian Waidelich about 7 years ago
+#16 Updated by Bastian Waidelich over 7 years ago

 Some rough performance measurements for the record.
 Tested with current T3CON12 distribution (15.03.2012, 15:30) on Windows 7, 64bit (3 test runs per case)